 Tahini salad serving suggestions

 This Middle Eastern tahini salad, with its vibrant mix of ripe tomatoes, crisp cucumbers, and zesty lemon tahini dressing, is a versatile side.
 Whether you’re preparing a casual weeknight dinner or hosting a lavish feast, here are some serving suggestions to get your creative juices flowing.

-Falafel: The earthy, herby notes of crispy Israeli falafel are a terrific match for this salad.
+Falafel: The earthy, herby notes of crispy Israeli falafel (or try this baked falafel recipe) are a terrific match for this salad.
 Typically falafel is served with lemon tahini sauce and fresh vegetables, but in this case, you have an all-in-one salad ready to go.
 Try a falafel pita sandwich with tahini salad or see this falafel plate recipe for more ideas.

 Rice or bulgur pilaf: Tahini salad is a light accompaniment to a hearty and fragrant pilaf.
 Try it with this plant-based harissa barley pilaf.

 Mezze platter: Serve the tahini salad as part of a mezze platter that includes more salads and dips, like Israeli couscous salad, herbed potato salad with preserved lemon, Lebanese muhammara, sumac onions, garlic and herb labneh balls, and zhoug (spicy cilantro sauce).

 The salad is also a great side dish for grilled kebabs (meat, chicken, vegetable, halloumi or tofu), baked fish or seafood dishes, or any heavy meal that can do with a light and creamy, zesty salad.